Dingyijiang1/PeterJiangDingyi.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-# 💬Profile
+# 💬Who am I

+Hi, I am Dingyi Jiang and go by Vincent.
 Presently, I am an Artificial Intelligence major bachelor at Tianjin University and will graduate at 2024 summer, where I am in <a href='http://cic.tju.edu.cn/english/home.htm'>the College of Intelligence and Computing</a>(天津大学智能与计算学部).
 I have several AI-related projects and internships.
 Notably, I participated in an exchange program during 2023 at <a href='https://cse.hkust.edu.hk/'>the Department of Computer Science and Technology at HKUST</a>(香港科技大学计算机科学与技术学院).\
 <img src="images/TJU.png" width = "100" height = "100" alt="" align=center />
 <img src="images/HKUST.png" width = "266" height = "200" alt="" align=center />

-# 💬Interest and Motivation
+# 💬Why I want to be an AI Ph.D.

 Now I am applying for an AI-related Ph.D.
 My research interests lie within the realm of Artificial Intelligence (AI), such as NLP, GAN, AIGC, as well as AI fairness and ethic.
 I truly believe that as time progresses, people will increasingly embrace the incredible general AI, which has the potential to reshape our world in profound ways.